vd4z/VDMacro-dahood-CPP/README.md

 ### why this one
 - low latency, reacts quick
+- No FPS Loss Ingame when macro is active, maybe 10 FPS not more.
 - no bloat, small console app
 - bind anything (keys, x1/x2, mmb, lmb, rmb, F keys, alt keys)
 - can save your config so next time is 1 step